 Those paid using a fee-based structure will bill you in some form; this can be done hourly or a flat fee for the project.
 On top of that the advisor or planner will also collect commissions if they sell you a product.
 For example, you might pay a financial planner $1,000 for a financial plan to make sure you are on track with your retirement savings and investments.
 The planner will deliver the plan and recommend that you buy a few mutual funds to better diversify your portfolio and maximize returns.
 If you act on the advisor’s recommendations and purchase funds through them, they will receive a commission on that sale as well as the planning fee that will be billed to you.

 Just like with a full commission model, these conflicts of interest need to be disclosed, but it is not always clear that there are commissions being paid.
 The best way to know for sure is to ask- especially since fee-based can often times look and sound very similar to fee-only.
 Fee-based advisors operate under the suitability standard, not the fiduciary standard that fee-only advisors typically adhere to.
-The suitability rule means that the advisor must recommend products or securities that the advisor believes are reasonably suitable for their client.
+The suitability rule means that the advisor must recommend products or securities that the advisor believes are reasonably suitable for their client without regard to cost considerations.
 This differs from the fiduciary standard where the advisor is always acting in the best interest of their clients.

 Salary Plus Bonuses